iZotope’s AI Tools Explained

 Nectar: vocal-focused assistance

 Nectar is built specifically for vocals and includes its own Vocal Assistant.
 It listens to a vocal take and proposes EQ, compression, de-essing, pitch and effects tailored to that voice.
+For the pitch side in particular, it’s worth knowing the dedicated AI auto-tune and pitch tools available too.
 It’s a quick way to get a vocal sitting in a mix, which you then fine-tune by ear.

 How the assistants compare in practice